 How you can withdraw consent for us to use your data

-Under certain circumstances by law you have the right:
+Under certain circumstances by law you have the right to request:

-You can request access to your personnel information .
-This enables you to receive a copy of the personnel information we hold about to you check that we are lawfully processing it
+- Access to your personnel information.
+This enables you to receive a copy of the personnel information we hold about to you check that we are lawfully processing it.

-You can request the erasure of personnel information enabling you to ask us to remove personnel information where there is no good reason to keep it
+- The erasure of personnel information enabling you to ask us to remove personnel information where there is no good reason to keep it.

-You can request a restriction of processing your personnel information.
+- A restriction of processing your personnel information.
 This enables you to ask us to suspend the processing of personnel information.
-For example if you want us to establish accuracy and reason for processing it
+For example, if you want us to establish accuracy and reason for processing it.

-You can request the transfer of your personnel information to another party
+- The transfer of your personnel information to another party.

 Links to websites